Table of Contents:

 How can monoclonal antibodies be used in medicine?

-Monoclonal antibodies can be used in various ways in medicine, including in the treatment of diseases like cancer, where they can be designed to bind specifically to cancer cells and kill them or block their growth.
-They can also be used in diagnostic tests, like pregnancy tests, where they bind to specific hormones and create a visible signal.
+In medicine, people can use monoclonal antibodies in various ways, including treating diseases like cancer.
+They can design these antibodies to bind specifically to cancer cells and kill them or block their growth.
+People can also use them in diagnostic tests, like pregnancy tests, where they bind to specific hormones and create a visible signal.

 How can the overuse or misuse of antibiotics lead to antibiotic resistance?